ipni/specs/reader-privacy.md

     client->>indexer: sends a find request for hash(MH) indexer->>client: sends a list of [ProviderRecordKey], each encrypted with a key derived from MH loop ProviderRecordKeys
-        client->>client: decrypts ProviderRecordKey and extracts hash(peerID) from it client->>indexer: sends ProviderRecord lookup request for hash(hash(peerID)) indexer->>client: sends a ProviderRecord encrypted with a key derived from hash(peerID) client->>client: decrypts the ProviderRecord
+        client->>client: decrypts ProviderRecordKey and extracts peerID from it client->>indexer: sends ProviderRecord lookup request for hash(peerID) indexer->>client: sends a ProviderRecord encrypted with a key derived from peerID client->>client: decrypts the ProviderRecord
     end
     client->>provider: reaches out to the provider for the desired content